 NPSAS is a study looking at students in postsecondary education, focusing on how they finance their education.
-The NPSAS-AC data includes administrative records from a national cross-section of students enrolled in postsecondary institutions in academic year 2017-18 and contains information on student financial aid, enrollment, demographic characteristics, institution characteristics, and income (Siegel.
-Ramirez, & Johnson, 2021).
+The NPSAS:18-AC data include administrative records from a national cross-section of students enrolled in postsecondary institutions in academic year 2017–18; they contain information on student financial aid, enrollment, demographic characteristics, institution characteristics, and income (Siegel, Ramirez, and Johnson 2021).

-For our analysis, we look at postsecondary students aged 23 or younger.
-To examine the financial aid experiences of young people with foster care history, we stratify the population by a variable which captures the FAFSA question, “At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
-This question exists on the FAFSA as part of a set of questions to determine a student’s status as an independent student.
-A limitation to using this question to identify students with foster care history is that it will include some students who do not have foster care history but whose parents were deceased or who were a “ward of the court” (e.g., a young person in the custody of a public child welfare agency).
-For brevity, we refer this this population as “students with foster care history” throughout.
+For our analysis, we looked at postsecondary students age 23 or younger.
+To examine the financial aid experiences of young people with foster care history, we stratified the population by a variable which captures the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”
+This question is part of a set of questions on the FAFSA that seek to determine a young person’s status as an independent student.
+A limitation to using this question to identify students with foster care history is that it will include some students who do not have foster care history but whose parents were deceased, and students who were a “ward of the court” (e.g., a young person in the custody of a public child welfare agency).
+For brevity, we refer to this population as “students with foster care history” throughout.

 In our analysis, we chose to present the median amounts of key postsecondary education costs and financial aid totals instead of the average.
-While both measures of central tendency, medians and averages each provide a slightly different view of what is “typical.”
+While both are measures of central tendency, medians and averages each provide a slightly different view of what is typical.
 A median is calculated by taking the middle value from a set of observations.
 When thinking about student financial aid totals, the median value tells us that half of students received less than this amount and half of students received more.
 An average is calculated by dividing the total amount of all individual values by the number of observations.
 When there is the possibility of extreme high values, averages can become skewed.
 We see this happen when many students have values of zero or close to zero, while a minority have much higher values, which can be the case when comparing costs and unmet need across different postsecondary institutions.
-We have chosen to use the median because we believe it best represents what is “typical” for each type of student.
+We have chosen to use the median because we believe it best represents what is typical for each type of student.

 Notes